microlinkhq/metascraper/README.md

 ![](https://i.imgur.com/jZl0Uej.png)

-First, **metrascraper** expects you provide the HTML markup behind the target URL.
+First, **metascraper** expects you provide the HTML markup behind the target URL.

 There are multiple ways to get the HTML markup.
 In our case, we are going to run a programmatic headless browser to simulate real user navigation, so the data obtained will be close to a real-world example.